This post may contain affiliate sales links. Please read my disclosure policy.

-Get this simple and basic recipe for Risotto made in an electric pressure cooker.
+Get this simple and basic recipe for Instant Pot Risotto.
 Tastes amazing on its own or add in some extras to make it special.

 I touted this recipe and have been touting this recipe for a while now and am finally getting around to posting it!

 I know there are a million and one recipes for risotto online, but pressure cooker risotto is a game changer.
 Not only do you NOT have to stand over a pan stirring for 30+ minutes, but this recipe lets you set it and forget it until its ready for you to eat, 30 minutes later.

 You’ll see in the step by step directions below that this recipe is quite basic with simple flavors.
 I did that on purpose!
 I actually love plain jane recipes because it means you can use it as a jumping off point to add or stir in whatever your little heart desires.
 Pesto!
 Roasted red peppers!
 Shredded chicken!
 Mushrooms!
 Butternut Squash!
 The possibilities are endless.
 Plus, what doesn’t taste good stirred into creamy rice?
 Nearly nothing.